Definition and Usage

 occupation: "Developer"

-} // Object defined using an object literal
+}; // A plain object defined using an object literal

 for (let key in person) {